-The Queen’s Guide Award isn’t just a great achievement to share with other members of guiding; potential employers and further education institutions will also be impressed with your accomplishment, which shows you have challenged yourself and achieved your goals in a range of different areas.
+The Queen’s Guide Award isn’t just a great achievement to share with other members of Girlguiding.
+Potential employers and further education institutions will also be impressed with your accomplishment, which shows you have challenged yourself and achieved significant goals across a range of different disciplines.

-Personal skill development - start a new skill and develop it, or take an existing skill to a new level for a minimum of 60 hours over 12 months.
-A personal skill could be anything from ballet to circus skills, or from performing magic tricks to playing a musical instrument.
+- Personal skill development - start a new skill and develop it, or take an existing skill to a new level for a minimum of 60 hours over 12 months.
+A personal skill could be anything from ballet to circus skills, performing magic tricks to playing a musical instrument.

 - Community action - get more involved with the world around you and gain a greater understanding of it through practical and research projects of your choice.